Orthic Consolidated – Reference

 “The actual size of the characters may be varied according to circumstances, such as the goodness of the light and the writing materials.
 The minuteness of any kind of writing is limited by the size of the smallest characters.
 In Orthic the small size may be made as small as desired, and the small circle may be reduced to a dot.
 But it is best to make the small characters about one-twelfth of an inch [2.1mm] long, and the large ones twice as big.”
 (Revised, p3, General Rules)

-Position on the Line
+Position on the Line, aka Mode

 The rules for this are a mess.